Ruitai's Custom Sheet Metal Processing Services

 Laser cutting is an advanced cutting technology.
 It is a thermal process in which cutting is done by directing a high-power laser beam that melts the material in that specific area on the metal sheet.

-Although advantages of laser cutting are countless.
-You can describe Major advantages as under:
+Although the advantages of laser cutting are countless.
+You can describe the Major advantages as under:

 You will find Laser cutting a lot quicker than the traditional mechanical cutting method.
 During more complex cuts, this fastness is more noticeable.

 You will find a really small burr in laser cutting.
 This will be small enough to remove.
 But this quantity of burr is dependent on the material type and other factors like sheet metal thickness.

 Laser cutting is supposed to be highly precise since laser cutting is highly accurate as compared to other thermal cutting techniques.
 You won’t need any added tolerances since the accuracy meets its highest standard, being +/-0.1 mm without any after treatment.

 You will find the same setup of laser cutting suitable for the same material thickness.
 Even the intricate cuts are managed easily.
 You will not require any exchange of the tools as long as the sheet metal does not changes its width, length or thickness.

 Most laser cutting machines come with feeding systems, so they offer high precision.
 They need only a little manpower to be highly automated.
 Labor hiring cost cuts down by many folds.
 High speed is another big advantage, so more work is done in the given time with a smaller number of laborers.